rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 1. Resiliency related failures:
   a.
 RabbitMQ is not available when application starts
   b.
 Restart/Shutdown a cluster node the application is connected to
 	c.
 Restart/Shutdown a cluster node hosting the consumer's queue
   d.
 Rolling restart of cluster nodes
   e.
-Kill/drop connection -consumer and/or producer- (repeatedly)
+Kill/drop connection -consumer and/or producer
   f.
 Pause nodes
   g.
 Unresponsive connections
 2. Guarantee of delivery related failures: